The Examined Life Speaker Series

 Martin KRAHN (Duquesne University), “The Ethics of Speaking and Truth-Telling,” 20 October.

-Dan SELCER (Duquesne University), “Philosophy, Depiction, and the Epistemic Image,” 26 January.
+Dan SELCER (Duquesne University), “Philosophy, Depiction, and the Epistemic Image,” Date to be determined.

 Sıla ÖZKARA (Duquesne University), “Beginnings and Ends: Foundations of First Philosophy and Death,” 7 October.

 Patrick Lee MILLER (Duquesne University), “Truth in the Age of Trump,” 28 October.